edlich/nosql-database.org/Readme.md

 # NoSQL Database

-Repository for the #1 NoSQL rated list http://nosql-database.org which includes:
+This repo was the foundatoin for the #1 NoSQL rated list http://nosql-database.org.
-* All NoSQL Databases! (> 2>0)
-* A historic archive
-* A small blog
-* Some NoSQL Events

-We do accept pull requests!
-However there are strict rules.
-Please have a look at the bottom page -> contact and feedback!

-This site is additionally totally independent and has no financial interests!
+However as the domain has been sold, this is the snapshot till 2019.
+The content of nosql-database.org is not longer maintained by my.